-Revenues came in lower than anticipated in the 2018/19 FY due to a lower than anticipated revenue collection.
-This provided an offset to property tax revenues, which came in under-budget.
+Revenues came in higher than anticipated in the 2019/20 FY due to a higher than anticipated revenue collection.
+This provided an offset to property tax revenues, which came in over-budget.

-Due to the fact that expenses exceeded \$150,000 in both the 2017/18 and 2018/19 fiscal years the Urban Renewal District was required to have an Independent Accountant's Review report, rather than the Compilation report that has been completed in years past.
-This increased costs associated with Professional and Technical Services, requiring a budget amendment during the year.
+Due to the fact that expenses exceeded \$150,000 in both the 2018/19 and 2019/20 fiscal years the Urban Renewal District was required to have an audit, rather than the Compilation report that has been completed in years past.